appsmithorg/appsmith-docs/core-concepts/displaying-data-read/README.md

 * [Text](../../widget-reference/text.md)
 * [Video](../../widget-reference/video.md)

 Widgets can be dragged from the widget pane, positioned on the canvas, and resized to fit the data they need to display.
-They also come with properties that can be visually edited to set their data, change their styles, and trigger actions from them.
+They also come with properties that can be visually edited to set their data, change their styles, and trigger actions when an event occurs i.e when clicked.

 ![](../../.gitbook/assets/drop-widget.gif)